-After emptying the canister, remount it onto - After emptying the canister, remount it onto the filter assembly and continue the Blow-Out Procedure. - Drain Optional Appliances.
+After emptying the canister, remount it onto the filter assembly and continue the Blow-Out - 5.
+Drain Optional Appliances.
 At this time, if your motorhome is equipped with an optional refrigerator ice maker or washer/dryer, the waterlines for these appliances must also be drained.